-People who are given asylum or refugee status are entitled to special legal protections, so that they need not return to the country where they faced persecution.
-If you think you are eligible for these protections (see Nolo's article Asylum or Refugee Status: Who Is Eligible?), you will need to follow the requirements of the asylum or refugee status application process and prove your case to the U.S. government, by fulfilling the application process requirements.
+People who are given asylum or refugee status in the United States receive special legal protections, so that they need not return to the country where they faced persecution.
+If you think you are eligible for these protections (see Asylum or Refugee Status: Who Is Eligible?), you will need to prove your case to the U.S. government, by fulfilling the application process requirements.

 If you've been selected by USRAP, you'll be asked to provide proof of your persecution and a detailed affidavit explaining what happened and why you are afraid to return to your home country.
-The affidavit is particularly important and should spell out the details of what has happened to you and what you fear would happen if you returned.
+The affidavit is particularly important and should spell out details of what happened to you and what you fear would happen if you returned.
 (It's not enough to say something general like, "I was persecuted."
-To learn more about the kinds of persecution that may entitle you to protection, see Nolo's article Asylum or Refugee Status: Who Is Eligible?)
+To learn more about the kinds of persecution that entitle someone to protection, see Asylum or Refugee Status: Who Is Eligible?)

 After submitting your application, you will meet with an overseas asylum officer who will make a decision on your case.
 If approved, you will be given a visa that you can use to enter the United States.
 If your application for refugee status is denied, there is no opportunity for appeal.

-Applying at U.S. Borders and Entry Points.
-If you're at the U.S. border or airport and have a valid visa or entry document, it's best to use that to enter, without raising the issue of your need for asylum.
+If you are at the U.S. border or airport and have a valid visa or entry document, it's best to use that to enter, without raising the issue of your need for asylum.

 Your first step in applying for asylum will be to fill out USCIS Form I-589 and mail it to USCIS together with other documents you'll be asked to provide.
-One of the most important will be a detailed affidavit which needs to contain specific facts that you're prepared to explain orally, as well.
+One of the most important will be an extensive affidavit or personal statement, which needs to contain details that you're prepared to explain orally, as well.
 There is no fee to file Form I-589.

-Even if you don't have this kind of documentation, a well-prepared case should show that conditions in the country you fled from match what you've described in your affidavit.
+Even if you don't have this kind of documentation, a well-prepared case should show how conditions in the country you fled from match what you've described in your affidavit.
 For example, if you're claiming that the government regularly threatens dissidents, it would help to have international press articles or reports by human rights organizations confirming this.